QuyQuoc2002/DBI202Slot3-Assignment/AAReport.md

 ### 6. USE `GROUP BY` and `HAVING`

-> Find students with excellent GPA as below query
+> Find students with excellent GPA as below query:

 ```sql
 SELECT ID_Student, AVG([AVG]) as GPA